Mind Matters Mental Health Checks

 Two key clinical components of Mind Matters Mental Health Checks encourage the employee to recognise and disclose any underlying stressors:

 - The objectivity of the GAD-7 and PHQ-9 calculators helps to de-personalise the assessment and externalise any sense that the employee is being “judged”.

 - Carefully listening for disclosure of the underlying stressors.

 Subject to your prior agreement, we carefully categorise any work related stressors described by your employee into one or more of 6 sources such as; Company (where I work), Job (what I do), Resources (the equipment I use).

 For Homeworkers, we can also record one or more of 4 additional homeworking related stressors described by your employee such as; Isolation and Loss of Support.

-The Mind Matters Assessment is designed to encourage and inform a supportive conversation.
+The Mind Matters Mental Health Checks are designed to encourage and inform supportive conversations.
 The support we discuss will be informed by:

 - The Anxiety and Depression calculations themselves and our assessment of the clarity with which the employee understood and answered the questions.

 - Symptom history, whether; recent, recurrent or persistent.